 * Sees 2017 sales at lower end of target range

 * Shares fall 0.8 percent

-* No comment on dialogue with Daniel Loeb (Adds CEO comments from call)
+* No comment on dialogue with Daniel Loeb (Adds details)

-Nestle has been cutting costs, making small investments in health science companies and last month announced a share buyback plan in an effort to boost returns.
+Nestle has been cutting costs, making small-scale investments in health science companies and last month announced a large share buyback plan in an effort to boost returns.

 Global food companies have been battling slowing sales as consumers' tastes change, and Nestle has been accused of responding more slowly than peers such as Unilever and Danone, which have bought faster-growth companies with products aimed at health-conscious millennials.